quigley-c/simplft/README.md

-simPL-FT - The Simplest Programming Language - Including Functions now with Types!
+simPL-FT - The Simplest Programming Language - Including Functions.

+Now with Types!